hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 The figure below ....and nicely illustrates DA effects.

+Make a figure that looks like this? https://www.sc-best-practices.org/conditions/compositional.html

 ## Cluster-based approaches for DA
 Methods which are dependent on having cells grouped into phenotypically similar cell populations, most classically aligning with specific cell types, are what we call cluster-based approaches.
 Many single cell RNA-seq data analysis workflows produce a result with annotated sub-populations, making these tools very easy to implement as a next step.